Harem: Mamluk Sultanate

 The harem was guarded by enslaved eunuchs, until the 15th century supplied by the Balkan slave trade and then from the Black Sea slave trade, served as the officials of the harem.

 The harem of the Bahri Mamluk sultans were initially small and moderate, but Sultan Al-Nasir Muhammad (r.
 1293–1341) expanded the harem to a major institution, which came to consummate as much luxury and slaves as the infamously luxurious harem of the preceding Fatimid dynasty.
-The harem of Sultan Al-Nasir Muhammad expanded to a larger size than any preceding Mamluk sultan, and he left a harem of 1,200 female slaves at his death, 505 of which were qiyan singing girls.
+The harem of Sultan Al-Nasir Muhammad expanded to a larger size than any preceding Mamluk sultan, and he left a harem of 1,200 female slaves at his death, 505 of which were singing girls.
 He manumitted and married the slave Tughay (d.
 1348), who left 1,000 slave girls and 80 eunuchs at her own death.

 The harem played an influential part: the emir Arghun Al-alai, regent for sultan Al-Salih Ismail, married the sultan's mother to secure his power.